Complex PTSD – aka Relationship Trauma – is like PTSD on steroids

 Feelings of Terminal Aloneness

-Belief that no one is there to support the individual.
+The belief that no one is there to support the individual.
 Feeling chronically alone in an unwelcoming world – neither understood nor known.

 1. A pervasive sense of low self worth